CommonAccord/Git-and-Cmacc-for-Legal/README.md

      1. git-based forking merging, pull requests,

-     1. overlays inclusions
+     1. extensions by linking

      1. Reuse: copyright, respect, moral rights

 1. Using Cmacc materials

-  *  Copy a document or text and paste into your own documents.
+  *  Copy a document or text and paste into your own document.

   *  Create a term sheet and reference a document on one of our sites by URL.
 But also note the "commit" number (on GitHub) so that there will be certainty about the version.